six-two/mkdocs-toggle-sidebar-plugin/README.md

 ## Notable changes

+### Version 0.0.5

+- Bug fix: On small screens with the material theme the navigation would be hidden, even when the hamburger menu was opened.

 ### Version 0.0.4

 - Export API via `MkdocsToggleSidebarPlugin` object.
     This lets you create custom buttons or key bindings to hide, show or toggle the side bars.
-- Added `toggle_button` option and implemented it for Material theme
+- Added `toggle_button` option and implemented it for Material theme.

 ### Version 0.0.3